YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This is the same logic behind my caution with aloe vera or moisturizer after a hair transplant.
 A product can feel soothing and still be wrong for the recipient area if the timing, amount, skin condition, or removal method is poor.

-In the early window, physical protection is usually safer than product complexity.
+In the early window, physical protection is safer than product complexity.
 Stay out of strong sun, keep the scalp clean, and follow the washing protocol instead of adding extra products because the weather is inconvenient.

 What if sunscreen touched the grafts too early?